 Technical information about this website’s accessibility

-York Teaching Hospital NHS Foundation Trust is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+York and Scarborough Teaching Hospitals NHS Foundation Trust is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due the non-compliance and exemptions listed below.

 Non-compliance with the accessibility regulations

 1. Some of our page titles are long, causing a technical fail on descriptive titles for web pages, which requires titles to be short.
 In most cases, this is related to names of clinical procedures.

 We are not going to fix this, as the content is still understandable, and changing titles might cause compliance issues.

 2. Some images and buttons do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).